barumau/pandunia/engli/kanun.md

 Or in the opposite order:

 **labe da rozi rang**
-– lips of the color of the rose
+– lips of the rose-color
 **kan da samani rang**
-– eyes of the color of the sky
+– eyes of the sky-color

 The particles help in creating measure words too.